Metaboverse/manuscript/output/manuscript.md

 2. If a reaction has at least one known input, the input is left as is, and each reaction that shares the same input with the assessed reaction inputs are determined whether they have a measured output.
 If the neighbor reaction does not contain an known output value, the reaction is left as is.
 If the neighbor reaction does contain a measured output, the original reaction's inputs and the neighbor reactions outputs are collapsed to form a single, pseudo-reaction between the two.
 If the reaction has at least one known output, the inverse is performed where neighbors with identical components as the reactions inputs are assessed for whether a collapsed reaction can be created.
 3. If a reaction has no measured values, it is determined if the neighboring reactions on both sides (one sharing the reaction's inputs and other sharing the reaction's outputs) have measured values.
 If both neighbors contain a measured value, a collapsed pseudo-reaction is created summarizing all three reactions.

 For pseudo-reactions, appropriate notes are included to describe the collapse.
 During visualization, these pseudo-reactions are marked by black dashed edges and dashed node borders.
-A graphical representation of how this reaction collapse is performed can be found in Figure S[figure].
+A graphical representation of how this reaction collapse is performed can be found in Figure @fig:collapse_schematic.

-[figure?]
+![
+  **Reaction node collapse schematic.**
+  (a) For reactions where at least one input and at least one output component contain a measured value from the user data, the reaction will be maintained as is. (b) Where an input of a reaction is known but no output has a known value, <i>Metaboverse</i> will search for all neighboring reactions that contain identical inputs.
+If the neighboring reaction has a known output value, the two reactions will be merged into one pseudo-reaction. (c) Where an output of a reaction is known but no input has a known value, <i>Metaboverse</i> will search for all neighboring reactions that contain identical outputs.
+If the neighboring reaction has a known input value, the two reactions will be merged into one pseudo-reaction. (d) For reactions with no known values, neighbor pairs that match the inputs and outputs of the considered reaction will be evaluated for whether their respective outputs and inputs both have known values.
+If values are known for both neighbors, the three reactions will be merged into one pseudo-reaction. (e) As in (d), but if one neighbor does not contain a value, the one does contain a value, no reaction merging will be performed. (f) As in (d), but if neither neighbors contain known values, no reaction merging will be performed.
+An asterisk (*) indicates the target reaction being considered for a given reaction collapse.
+A red node indicates a reaction input or output with a measured value.
+A white node indicates a reaction input or output with no measured value.
+A grey node indicates a reaction.
+A grey node with a dashed border indicates a pseudo-reaction.
+A solid edge indicates a known relationship.
+A dashed edge indicates a relationship inferred via reaction merging.
+](./content/figures/collapse_schematic.png "Square image"){#fig:collapse_schematic}

 ### 4. Regulatory pattern (motif) searches

 ### 5. Nearest neighborhood searches